 It will be the responsibility of the developer to provide 5% of all parking spaces in these developments to be covered with an electric charging point.
 Appropriate cable provision shall be in place for a further 5% to meet any future increase in demand.

 Operational Parking Requirements

-The parking requirements in Table 6 below will be applied to the total additional floor area on all applications including change of use applications.
+The parking requirements in Table 19 below will be applied to the total additional floor area on all applications including change of use applications.

-Table 6: Operational Parking Requirements